ozankiratli/DNA-Alignment-Pipeline/README.md

 --

-Put the path to reference into PARAMETERS file and check the parameters
+- Put the path to reference into PARAMETERS file and check the parameters
+- Carefully change the PARAMETERS, DIRECTORIES, and PROGRAMPATHS.

 --

-Run the scripts with:
+Run the scripts with

 $ ./runall.sh